Yaqian517/yaqianwu01.github.io/_pages/about.md

 I am currently a postdoctoral researcher at School of Economics, Huazhong University of Science and Technology.
 Before joining HUST, I obtained my Ph.D degree  in statistics  from the Department of Statistics and Data Sciences, Xiamen Univerisity.

-My research focuses on econometrics and.
+My research focuses on econometrics and .

 Contact
 ======